 Located in Tawang District of Arunachal Pradesh, Tawang Monastery is a famous religious place.
-Known as 'Golden Namgyal Lhatse', The Tawang Monastery stands on a hill, about 10,000 ft above sea level.
-Founded by Merak Lama Lodre Gyamtso, it has ravines in the west and south, narrow ridge on the north and a slope on the east.
+Known as 'Golden Namgyal Lhatse' it was founded by Merak Lama Lodre Gyamtso.
+Perched over a hill at about 10,000 ft above sea level, it has ravines in the west and south, narrow ridge on the north and a slope on the east.
 It offers an imposing view of the Tawang-Chu valley.
-The monastery is one of its kind in the country and 2nd largest in Asia.
+Tawang Monastery in Arunachal Pradesh is one of its kind in the country and 2nd largest in Asia.
 It has the capacity for housing about 700 monks but presently around 300 monks live here.
-This monastery is the source of the spiritual life of the people of this area.
-Visiting the monastery is truly a spiritually reviving experience.
+This monastery is the source of spirituality of the people of this area and truly a reviving experience.

 Dukhang - The Assembly Hall